Vox: Single Manual Continentals

 Italy: EME, GEM V301E, V301E/2, V302E

 All of the UK models I've seen have either "TC" in the model name, or else the space is blank (examples can be seen below).
-TC stood for "Transistor Continental" (no, there wasn't a "valve" version).
-The designation "V301J", used by some to refer to UK Continentals, was never (as far as I know) used by JMI, and never appeared on any UK ID badge.
+TC stood for "Transistor Continental" (no, there wasn't a corresponding "valve" version).
+The designation "V301J", used by some to refer to UK Continentals, was never (as far as I know) used by JMI, and never appeared on any UK ID badge or literature.
 It was used by Thomas Organ in their service literature to designate the UK models, with the "J" probably standing for "Jennings".
-The "E" in V301E may have stood for "EME".
-I've no idea what the "H" stood for.
-I've not yet seen a model designation on a Continental produced by Vox Sound, Ltd.
+The "E" in V301E may have stood for "EME", and the "H" in V301H stood, I'm told, for Hayvenhurst Ave., where the Thomas organ plant was located in Sepulveda, CA. I've seen what I believe was a Vox Sound Continental that had the model designation "STC", which, I presume, stood for "Silicon Transistor Continental".

 ALL of the Italian Continentals were built by EME - nearly every one of the internal paper ID tags I've seen (the ones with the production dates stamped on them, found on virtually every Italian Vox organ) bears the name, both printed and signed, of either Tersino Ilari or Giuliano Claretti, both of whom were technicians at EME, responsible for the final testing of the organs.
 This fact has been confirmed by Terzino Ilari himself.
 Neither GEM nor JEN ever produced any Continentals.
 Only the Junior and one version of the Jaguar were made by GEM.
 JEN only made the Vox Piano and the "String Thing".